-- a) Large Lot Residential: The 'Deferred matters' that are currently zoned 1(c) in BLEP1998 along Browns Creek Road (BCR) and Forest Reefs Road (FRR) as shown on the map below as 'Deferred Zone 1C Area'.
+a) Large Lot Residential: The 'Deferred Areas' that are currently zoned 1(c) in BLEP1998 along Browns Creek Road (BCR) and Forest Reefs Road (FRR) as shown on the map below as 'Deferred Zone 1C Area'.
 This type of land use is now commonly called 'large lot residential'.
-The 'Deferred matters' do NOT include all original Zone 1(c) land in BLEP1998; and - b) Rural Lands: Lands in Zone RU1 Primary Production & Zone RU2 Rural landscape where the issues of dwelling entitlement (by existing holding or legislation) and rural boundary adjustment could apply.

-It is not possible to individually identify lots that would have an 'dwelling potential' or to identify where boundary adjustments may be required in the future so it is assumed that all rural zoned lands could potentially be affected for the purposes of consultation.
+The 'Deferred Areas' do NOT include all original Zone 1(c) land; and b) Rural Lands: Lands in Zone RU1 Primary Production & Zone RU2 Rural landscape where the issues of dwelling entitlement (by existing holding or created by historic legislation) and rural boundary adjustment could apply.
+It is not possible to individually identify lots that would have an existing holding or historic dwelling or to identify where boundary adjustments may be required in the future so it is assumed that all rural zoned lands could potentially be affected for the purposes of consultation.

-It is important to note that the 'Deferred matters' the subject of this Proposal are smaller than the original Zone 1(c) Rural Small Holding areas in BLEP1998, parts of which have already been rezoned in BLEP2012 to either Zone R5 Large Lot Residential (Forest Reefs Road) or Zone RU2 Rural Landscape (Browns Creek Road).
+It is important to note that the 'Deferred Areas' the subject of this Proposal are smaller than the original Zone 1(c) Rural Small Holding areas in BLEP1998, parts of which have already been rezoned in BLEP2012 to either Zone R5 Large Lot Residential (Forest Reefs Road) or Zone RU2 Rural Landscape (Browns Creek Road).

-FIGURE 2: LOCATION OF THE TWO (2) DEFERRED LARGE LOT RESIDENTIAL AREAS IN RELATION TO THE FORMER ZONE 1C AREAS
+FIGURE 2: LOCATION OF THE TWO (2) DEFERRED LARGE LOT RESIDENTIAL AREAS IN RELATION TO THE FORMER ZONE 1CAREAS